tt4n/rpn/README.md

 # Command-line based RPN calculator

-Require the following to build & package the project:
+Require the following to run, build & package the project:
-- sbt 1.4.*
+- JDK 8+
+- sbt 1.4.*: to install on Mac ```brew install sbt`` [detailed instructions](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Mac.html)
-- scala 2.13.*
+- scala 2.13.* (only required for running the packaged jar file)

 To run the application:
 ```